This is the first in a series of post on facilitation - what makes a great facilitator and what are the necessary skills.

 This person failed to read the group.
 A great facilitator skill is to read the group and be able to think on their feet.
 As in the Deming PDCA cycle, the facilitator needs to check how the session is going and act accordingly.
 If the group is not responding as planned, another way should be tried, maybe work in smaller groups, take a break or change the activity.

-focus on the process and remember the objective of the sessionDon't get bogged down in details or looking for an outcome that you want.
+Don’t get bogged down in details or looking for an outcome that you want.
 Allow the process to flow and that means being impartial to the views and the people present.
 Treat everyone with the same high level of respect and be neutral.
 You are there to help a group reach an outcome, help everyone to express their opinion and avoid group thinking.

 This can be particularly prevalent in meetings which don't have clear agendas or expected outcomes.
 The facilitator of the meeting should make it his/her responsibility to ensure that the meeting has an objective and inform everyone of what is expected by the end of the session.